 We are looking for motivated students who have a sincere interest in serving their community and who enjoy working with children.
 Ideally, mentors will commit to one calendar year to provide continuity for the young people being mentored and to maintain the integrity of the program.

 Prior experience with autism or special needs young people is not required, but an advantage.
 Having your own transportation is a definite advantage, but not a core requirement.

-Students interested in becoming mentors should apply by sending an email to the AMP Intern or Program Advisor at
+Students interested in becoming mentors should apply by sending an email to the AMP Intern Advisor at

 Information for Local Parents

 Thank you for your interest in the AMP for your child.
 For accountability and safety purposes the number of one-on-one matches we are able to accommodate is small.